Garden Advice

 Read on if you’d like to learn:

-The best Christmas tree to plant in your garden will always be one that has roots or a root-ball still attached.
-If your tree has been cut through above the roots, you won’t be able to get it to regrow them no matter what you do.
+Yes, you can plant a Christmas tree, but only if it’s still alive and has its roots intact.
+The best Christmas tree to plant in your garden will always be one that has roots or a root ball still attached.
+If your tree has been cut through above the roots, you won’t be able to get it to regrow them, no matter what you do.

 You will usually see two types of “roots still attached” trees for sale over the festive period.
 It’s important to understand the difference between them if you want the best chance of successfully transplanting one to your garden afterwards: